kparc/kcc/README.md

 #### identifiers

-Variable names in 𝒌 follow an unusual convention.
+Variable names in 𝒌 follow a somewhat unusual convention.
 Capitals are used by 𝒌 programmers very sparingly, which applies both to code and comments.
-While identifiers in `camelCase` can sometimes be tolerated, `c_style` identifiers are not permitted at all since `_` is an operator.
+While identifiers in `camelCase` can sometimes be tolerated, `c_style` identifiers are not permitted at all, since `_` is an operator.
 Identifiers of functions and variables are very often boiled down to an absolute minimum, names 1-3 characters long are commonplace, which does not impact readability given that their definitions are annotated.
-Short identifiers might sound like a bad idea to Java programmers who are used to see identifiers longer than 2^8 bytes, but unlike Java, 𝒌 source requires very little or no scrolling.
+Short identifiers might sound like a bad idea to Java programmers who are used to see identifiers longer than 2^8 bytes, but, unlike Java, 𝒌 source requires very little or no scrolling.
 When the entire program fits in your visual buffer, "cryptic" identifiers are no longer a problem because their annotated declarations are always right in front of you:

 ```q
 kei:42   /kenneth eugene iverson